06 February 2020

 Weeks in top 150: 9 weeks

 I was expecting this to be a female artist, going by the name.
-The sleeve below and higher-register-for-a-man voice didn't make it clearer to me, but wikipedia tells me that Robben is indeed a man.
+The sleeve below and higher-register-for-a-man voice didn't make it clearer to me, but Wikipedia tells me that Robben is indeed a man.
 It also tells me that he has collaborated with lots of big, important artists - everyone from George Harrison, to Joni Mitchell, and even Rick Springfield and Kiss!
+This track is from Robben's Talk to Your Daughter (number 79, January 1989) album.

 Number 145 "Walk on Water" by Eddie Money